opendocsg/slw-judgments-backfill/2007_SGHC_216/report.md

  Errors of law include misinterpretation of a statute or any other legal document or a rule of common law; asking oneself and answering the wrong question, taking irrelevant considerations into account or failing to take relevant considerations into account when purporting to apply the law to the facts; admitting inadmissible evidence or rejecting admissible and relevant evidence; exercising a discretion on the basis of incorrect legal principles; giving reasons which disclose faulty legal reasoning or which are inadequate to fulfil an express duty to give reasons; and misdirecting oneself as to the burden of proof.

-This apparent inconsistency was considered in [15] to [27] of my recent decision in _Ng Swee Lang v Sassoon Samuel Bernard_ [2007] SGHC 190.
+This apparent inconsistency was considered in [15] to [27] of my recent decision in _Ng Swee Lang v Sassoon Samuel Bernard_ <span class="citation">[2007] SGHC 190</span>.
 In the interest of expedition, I shall merely refer to the conclusion reached, _viz_ :

  (a) that the Court of Appeal’s ruling in Northern Elevator ([9] supra ) and that of Selvam JC in Ahong Construction ([10] supra ) were given in the context of an application for leave to appeal from an arbitral award and must be understood in that context; and